Outer-Wilds-New-Horizons/new-horizons/README.md

 - "size" : (decimal number) highest radius of the sand volume
 - "tint" : (colour)
 - "curve" : (scale curve)

+### Funnel
+- "target" : (string) The name of the body that the funnel will flow onto.
+- "type" : (string) Can be sand, water, lava, or star.
+- "tint" : (colour)
+- "curve": (scale curve)

 ### How to destroy existing planets